There isn’t a major difference between the 0.030 and 0.035 flux-cored wires. But each is more suited for specific applications.

 So, while Lincoln’s wire is a bit better, it needs a perfect weld bead for its high manganese content to make a difference.

 Smaller-diameter wires require less stick-out, so the 0.035” is better if you are still learning.
-Having a bigger stick out gives you more oversight of the bead because the tip is not as close to the weld pool.
+A bigger stick out gives you more oversight of the bead because the tip is not as close to the weld pool.

 Wrapping It Up

-As just presented, there are subtle differences between these two “flavors” of flux-cored wire.
-Knowing what they are can help you know which to use in certain situations.
-That results in better quality welds.
+There are subtle differences between these two “flavors” of flux-cored wire.
+Knowing what they are can help you know which to use in certain situations resulting in better quality welds.

 But if you are a hobbyist welder, the slight variation in these two different diameter flux-cored wires will not make a huge difference.
 You are more likely to experience problems if using a poor-quality wire.

 If it did, please share it with your welder friends.
-These nuances are rarely discussed on the internet, so maybe they’ll learn something new as well.
+These nuances are rarely discussed on the internet, so maybe they’ll learn something new.